EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 ## Telos node example

-Telos uses vanilla Antelope software, so binary packages from Antelope GitHub reporitory will work.
+Telos uses vanilla Antelope software, so binary packages from Antelope GitHub repository will work.
 Few other networks require their own customized versions of Antelope (such as WAX and FIO).

 The [snapshots service by EOS Nation](https://snapshots.eosnation.io/)